IT’S A BEST BUY BECAUSE:

 The Telluride offers excellent passenger and cargo room, nicely balanced road manners, and an upscale look and feel inside and out—all at highly competitive prices.

 Some class rivals offer a few upscale convenience features—such as a rear-seat entertainment system and power-folding third-row seats—that the Telluride doesn’t.

-The Hyundai Palisade, also new for 2020, uses the same engine and basic platform as the Telluride, but it has a completely different interior, different styling, and several unique features.
+The Hyundai Palisade uses the same engine and basic platform as the Telluride, but it has a completely different interior, different styling, and several unique features.

 WHAT IS IT?

 The Telluride is Kia’s “plus-sized” three-row midsize SUV; it’s the largest passenger vehicle Kia has ever produced, and it slots in above the three-row Sorento in Kia’s model lineup.
 The Telluride can seat up to eight occupants and is powered by a 291-hp 3.8-liter V6 paired with an 8-speed automatic transmission.
 LX, S, EX, and SX trim levels are offered; each is available with front-wheel drive or all-wheel drive.
 Available safety equipment includes forward collision warning with automatic emergency braking and pedestrian detection, adaptive cruise control with stop & go capability, blind-spot collision avoidance assist, rear cross-traffic collision avoidance assist, Lane Following Assist (which works with the adaptive cruise control system to keep the vehicle centered in its lane), and Safe Exit Assist (which can detect an object approaching from the rear and keep the child safety locks activated until the object passes).